 Anti-Aging Skin Care Tips

 Anti-aging skin care tips that work.
 Today skin care science has great options to fight the signs of skin aging.
-Not all products work equally though.
+Not all products work equally well though.
 How do you sort through the promises and marketing prose to find the products that really work?

 Dermatologist explains the best scientifically proven skin care products and routines to fight the signs of facial skin aging.

 At Dr. Bailey Skin Care, I sort through the science to give you only the best product formulations and routines that work well together and that have proven results to reverse and prevent skin aging.
 Feel good about how your skin ages with my proven products and skin care routines.

 What are the top 6 proven skin care ingredients to fight the signs of skin aging?

 - Retinoids: These ingredients are related to vitamin A. They help stimulate skin collagen renewal, reverse age-related skin thinning and uneven skin pigmentation.
 The best non-prescription retinoid to fight skin aging is retinol.

 - Glycolic Acid: This is the best alpha hydroxy acid to fight skin aging.
 This acid also helps build collagen, improve uneven skin color, hydrate dry flakey skin, and soften rough or crusty age spots.
 It also stimulates your skin to make hyaluronic acid in the deeper layers.
 This hydrates skin to a dewy and youthful look and feel.

 - Vitamin C: This vitamin and antioxidant also helps to rebuild skin collagen and improve darkened uneven skin pigment.
 Vitamin C has a more subtle impact on skin aging that the first two ingredients I mentioned.
 It is however an important and powerful antioxidant to fight free radical skin damage.